SieR-VR/factorization-with-karel/README.md

 Flags and data for compute
 - (1, 1) -> If (0, 0) can be divided with current factor
+- (1, 2) -> If (0, 0) cannot be divided with current factor
+- (2, 1) -> Return value of pickBeeperChecked, when the function is called, it will be true and when beepers are picked, it will be false

 Constants
 - (End, End) -> Must be zero, will be used for [#using-while-clause-as-a-if-clause]
+- (End, 0) -> Must be one, will be used for [#using-while-clause-as-a-if-clause]

 ## Using while clause as a if clause